Lyn May: Personal life

-During the peak of her career, she was involved with important politicians and business leaders.
 May has said she had an affair with a former President of Mexico, but did not name him.
-The President is speculated to be José López Portillo, who also had an affair with, and later married actress Sasha Montenegro.
-May had a ten-year relationship with film producer Guillermo Calderón.
+The President is speculated to be José López Portillo, who also had an affair with, and later married, actress Sasha Montenegro.

-Shortly after ending things with Calderón, May married businessman Antonio Chi Su.
+May married businessman Antonio Chi Su in 1988.
 The couple opened a Chinese restaurant on Avenida Bucareli in Mexico City.
 Chi Su was diagnosed with prostate cancer in 2004 and died in 2008.
+She confirmed that after his death she dug up her husband and slept by his corpse, attributing this act to deep grief.

+She married film producer Guillermo Calderón Stell in 2008 and was widowed in 2018.

-In August 2021, the media reported that May got pregnant at 68 years old, the father reportedly is her 29-year old fiancée Marcos D1.
-She announced the message of her pregnancy on Instagram which caused controversies among internauts and tabloid journalists.
+In August 2021, the media reported that May got pregnant at 68 years old, reportedly by her 29-year old fiancée Markos D1.
+She announced her pregnancy on Instagram which caused controversy among tabloid journalists.
+In September that year Markos denied the pregnancy and engagement, claiming she invented the pregnancy news to drum up publicity for her tour.
+In a 2022 interview he also claimed that such a romance was false and that it was purely about a professional song and music video.